harness/developer-hub/docs/chaos-engineering/configure-chaos-experiments/chaos-hubs/manage-hub.md

 ---
 title: Manage custom chaoshub
-sidebar_position: 10
+sidebar_position: 3
 description: Save and manage experiments in custom chaoshub
 ---

 import Launch from '../shared/launch-experiment-from-hub.md'

-This topic shows how to save and manage experiments in your custom chaoshub(s), and how to sync your ChaosHub GitHub repo with Harness.
+This section describes how to save and manage experiments in your custom chaoshub(s), and how to sync your ChaosHub GitHub repo with Harness.
 Go to [Add a custom ChaosHub](/docs/chaos-engineering/configure-chaos-experiments/chaos-hubs/add-chaos-hub) for setup instructions.

 ## View ChaosHubs